Get Noticed on LinkedIn

 With global members pushing 800 million, LinkedIn is a prime piece of real estate for your personal brand.
-One way to stand out to potential employers is to make sure your LinkedIn Headline is in tip-top shape.
+So why would you build a tiny cottage on it when you can build a Penthouse?
+One way to do that is by constructing a stand-out LinkedIn Headline.

 What is a LinkedIn Headline?

-Think of a news story headline – short, snappy, and makes you want to read more.
-Your LinkedIn headline should pack the same punch because it is one of the first things people see – it invites people to read your career story.
-Given that it is only 120 characters, be sure to make each word count.
+Think of a good news story headline: short, snappy, and makes you want to read more.
+Your LinkedIn Headline should pack the same punch because it’s one of the first things people see.
+It’s the teaser inviting people to read your career story.
+Given that it’s only 120 characters, you should make each word count.

-Just writing your current job title and company name (which LinkedIn includes by default) is not going to make you stand out.
-LinkedIn suggests asking “So what?” to help you define the specific ways you bring value.
-I like to put my own spin on this by thinking of a child asking, “Why…?”
+Just including your current job title and company name (which LinkedIn includes by default in your headline anyway) won’t do you any favours.
+LinkedIn Guidelines suggest asking “So what?” to help define the specific ways you bring value.
+I like to put my own spin on this by thinking of a child incessantly asking, “Why…?”

 “I’m a great PR Manager.”